 A fiery, cigar-chomping Greek football patriarch who led his national team to their first major tournament and later took charge of the United States.

-Alketas Panagoulias was a figure of immense passion and formidable will in the football world.
-A solid midfielder for Aris Thessaloniki in his playing days, he truly found his calling as a manager.
-His style was old-school, demanding absolute discipline and fostering fierce loyalty.
-He achieved god-like status in Greece by masterminding the national team's qualification for the 1980 European Championship, the country's first-ever major tournament—a feat that ignited a footballing awakening.
-He repeated the trick by reaching Euro 1994.
-Domestically, he led Olympiacos to three league titles, cementing his tactical acumen.
-In a surprising transatlantic move, he later took the helm of the United States men's national team, steering them through the 1994 World Cup on home soil.
-Panagoulias's career was a testament to a relentless, uncompromising football philosophy.
+Alketas Panagoulias masterminded Greece's qualification for the 1980 European Championship — the country's first-ever major tournament.
+A solid midfielder for Aris Thessaloniki in his playing days, he found his calling as a manager.
+His old-school style demanded absolute discipline and fostered fierce loyalty.
+He repeated the feat by reaching Euro 1994.
+Domestically, he led Olympiacos to three league titles.
+In a transatlantic move, he took the helm of the United States men's national team, steering them through the 1994 World Cup on home soil.
+His career reflected a relentless, uncompromising football philosophy.

 1928–1945